 Browser and platform compatibility are typically one of the biggest challenges for web developers.
 Therefore, you need to make sure the sites work on all the existing browsers on the internet and devices of different screen sizes.

 This step becomes crucial due to legacy browsers that do not support modern features, security measures, and layouts.
 One of the most famous examples of legacy browsers being a nightmare for web development is Internet Explorer.
-Due to its poor performance, Microsoft announced that its services will be discontinued after June 15th, 2022.
+Due to its poor performance, Microsoft discontinued its services after June 15th, 2022.

 Why is IE a nightmare?

 It is not compatible with several modern CSS properties

 It has a lower speed in comparison to other browsers.

 As a result, you need to make extra efforts to enable your website to work on such browsers which is no less than a challenge.
 Prioritize maintaining website compatibility across different browsers, especially when you have to deal with legacy browsers like IE or others.
 Apart from the inherent problems of legacy browsers, you will also have to deal with some common issues like,

 Doctype error: A doctype code is one of the basic codes checked by legacy browsers before rendering.
 If the code is absent, these browsers do not render the website and lead to poor performance.

 HTML/CSS validation: Different browsers read the HTML/CSS code differently, which can pose the biggest challenges for front-end developers.